herbertli/Gravitational_Voronoi/README.md

 This repository contains the architect code for Gravitational Voronoi.
 It consists of a game server, a sample client, and a web visualization interface that displays the game progress in real time.

+## Dependencies

+1. Python 3.6+
+    1. pyrebase (pip install pyrebase)
+2. Node.js / yarn (if you want to display games on browser)

 ## The server

 The server is written in Python 3.
-To run the server, execute:
+To run the server execute:

 ```
 python3 voronoi_game.py <number-of-stones> <number-of-players> <host-ip> <port> [<use-graphics>]